sanchezcarlosjr/evanotebook/README.md

 # Features
 * A user interface as Notion.
 What You See Is What You Get.
 * It supports MQTT, WebRTC, HTTP, WebSocket protocols out-of-box.
-* Each cell is a different thread.
+* Each cell is a different web worker.
 * Peer to peer collaboration.
 We don't save anything about you and your peers.